jeanmathieupotvin/notes/README.md

 # notes

-This project holds my personal notes taken from various sources.
-The focus is on computer science topics.
+Collection of miscellaneous notes taken by myself on computer science topics.

-## Organization

-Notes are organized by themes in `notes/`.
-Each theme has its own sub-folder and each sub-folder contains a file named `README.md` that can be rendered in Github's web interface.
-The format of the document is *Github Flavored Markdown*.

 ## Table of contents